aristide1997/CKA-Scenarios/cka_network_policy_scenario_files/step3/text.md

 1. **Verify Connectivity**: Confirm that a pod in the `frontend` namespace can successfully connect to the `nginx-backend` pod in the `backend` namespace.
 2. **Verify Isolation**: Ensure that pods in other namespaces (not `frontend`) cannot connect to the `nginx-backend` pod.

-### Instructions

-- Deploy a temporary busybox pod in the `frontend` namespace and another in a different namespace (e.g., `default`).
-- Use these pods to test connectivity to the `nginx-backend` pod.

 <details>
 <summary>Tips</summary>